 Furthermore, a conception of science as broad as this actually harms science as it makes it too easy for things that are not science to be seen as science.
 There have to be limitations.

 ABM later asks me why someone like Harris should be dismissed for stretching the meaning of a word.
 I simply have to ask why he feels the need to stretch the word to begin with.
-Harris' books are not redundant, they are unnecessary and misguided.
+Harris' books are not so much redundant as they are unnecessary and misguided.

 Topic 2: Sam Harris as an individual